 And as long as we’re enhancing the spec, it would be great if we could get something added regarding support entries of URLs that fail.
 Those which time out are currently not reported on at all, leaving another hole in the visibility that it provides.

-Today’s Real User Measurement methods and tools do not provide clear insight into the performance of URLs loaded by the page from other domains.
+Today’s Real User Monitoring methods and tools do not provide clear insight into the performance of URLs loaded by the page from other domains.
 Those who rely on the Resource Timing API might be collecting the wrong measurements and pointing fingers at the wrong companies.